Logo

 In 2005, Victor Navasky received the George Polk Book Award given annually by Long Island University to honor contributions to journalistic integrity and investigative reporting.

-Victor Navasky died from pneumonia at a hospital in Manhattan on January 23,2023, at the age of 90.
+Victor Navasky died in a Manhattan hospital on January 23,2023.